Ultimate Slow Cooker Pulled Pork Recipe

 Skim the Cooking Liquid then Save it

-When the pork is done, not only will you have juicy, tender pulled pork, but you will also have a rich, flavorful broth.
+When the pork is finished, you have juicy and tender pulled pork as well as a rich and flavorful broth.
 It’s pure gold.
 Remove the cooking liquid from the slow cooker and skim as much fat as possible — remember, pork shoulder is well marbled with fat, so that’s all going to melt into the liquid.
 Discard the excess fat (which will float to the top) and then stir the liquid back into the pork to keep it extra moist and flavorful.